 I might hear or utter the saying “be in the moment” more these days than ever before.
-It is probably because as I get older I am around more people who are learning (or have learned) what that really means.
+It is probably because as I get older I am around more people who are learning (or have learned) what being in the moment means – and why it is so beneficial.

-It was difficult, in fact, to just sit and veg out because it felt like I was wasting time.
-Of course, I was not, and as I reached my thirties started to see how that line of thinking was detrimental.
 Time wasn’t futile.
-But because I spent it constantly moving in an attempt to “use” it best I was actually burning myself out, and not using it well at all.
+But because I spent it constantly moving in an attempt to “use” it best I was burning myself out, and not using it well at all.

-You can have all the time in the world.
-But if you are too energetically tired you will never use it effectively.
+You can have all the time in the world, but if you are too energetically tired you will never use it effectively.

 I gave a lot of lip service to slowing down and living in the moment because I knew it had benefits.
 But giving it lip service doesn’t make it so.
 You must actively do things to be present and experience the benefits.